isa-group/ppinot4py/README.md

 ### Derived measure

-A Derived Measure is composed of 2 attributes:
+A derived measure computes a measure by applying arithmetical or boolean functions to several other measures.
+It is composed of 2 attributes:

-* **function_expression:** Function that we want to apply to some measures.
+* `function_expression:` Function that we want to apply to some measures.
 Can be arithmetical or boolean
-  * Example: (A + B) / C where A,B and C are the result of a previous computer
+  * Example: (A + B) / C where A,B and C are the result of previous metrics
-* **measure_map:** A dictionary where the Key values are the name we want to assign to that measure, and the values the measure
+* `measure_map:` A dictionary where the key values are the name we want to assign to that measure, and the values are the measure definitions.

 ``` python
 class DerivedMeasure():